syncfusion-content/javascript-docs/js/api/ejRibbon.md

 ### tabs.groups.content.groups.customToolTip.content `string`
 {:#members:tabs-groups-content-groups-customtooltip-content}

 Sets content to the custom tooltip.
-Text and html support are provided for content.
+Text and HTML support are provided for content.

 #### Default Value: